Pcarioca/assistant-lazy-commander/README.md

 The app is essentially a soundboard for Google Assistant—and more.
 Each button or control builds a spoken command and plays it through your phone or computer’s speakers.
 When another Assistant‑enabled device hears the command (e.g. a Google Nest Mini, Amazon Echo, iPhone with Siri, or Samsung phone listening for “Hi Bixby”), it performs the action.
 You can even choose your own custom hotword.

 ### Core features

+The app organizes dozens of common assistant actions into intuitive categories.
+Each category is collapsible, letting you focus on the controls you need right now.

-- **Lights:** On/off buttons, a brightness slider, preset color buttons (red, green, blue, warm white, etc.) and one‑touch dim/brighten actions.
+- **Lights:** On/off buttons, a brightness slider, and preset colors (red, orange, yellow, green, blue, purple, pink and white) with one‑tap dim/brighten actions.
-- **Thermostat:** Set a specific temperature or adjust in 0.5 °C increments, with on/off controls for HVAC systems.
+- **Thermostat:** Set a specific temperature or nudge it up or down in 1 °C increments, with on/off controls.
-- **Locks & doors:** Commands to lock/unlock doors or check status.
+- **Locks & doors:** Commands to lock/unlock individual doors or all doors at once.
-- **Timers & alarms:** Quick buttons for timers (1 min, 5 min, 10 min) and alarms (morning, bedtime).
-You can also set custom durations.
+- **Timers & alarms:** Quick buttons for 5‑minute, 10‑minute, 30‑minute and 1‑hour timers, plus customizable durations; alarms for common wake‑up times and cancellation.
-- **Information:** Ask for the time, date, weather, news, traffic, unit conversions, stock prices, sports scores and more.
+- **Information:** Ask for the weather, time, date, news headlines, traffic conditions, stock market updates, unit conversions, sports scores and more.
-- **Media controls:** Play, pause, stop or skip music, podcasts and radio streams, with optional volume controls.
+- **Media controls:** Play jazz, workout or general music; play the latest news; pause, resume, stop, skip forward/back and adjust volume.
-- **Broadcasts:** Predefined announcements like “Dinner is ready,” “Time to wake up” or “Movie time,” plus a field for custom broadcast messages.
+- **Broadcasts:** Predefined announcements like “Wake up,” “Breakfast,” “Dinner,” “Movie time” and “Bedtime,” with a custom broadcast field to say whatever you need.
-- **System controls:** Toggle flashlight, Bluetooth and Do Not Disturb; take a selfie or screenshot; launch YouTube with a search query; and other common assistant shortcuts.
+- **System controls:** Toggle your device’s flashlight, Bluetooth and Do Not Disturb modes; take selfies or screenshots; open YouTube or run a YouTube search.
-- **Custom commands:** Type any phrase you want and speak it immediately, or prepend “Hey Google” automatically.
+- **Custom commands:** Type any phrase and speak it immediately, or prepend your chosen hotword.
-- **Voice tuning:** Adjust the speech rate and pitch of the spoken commands to suit your environment or preference.
+- **Voice tuning:** Adjust the speech rate and pitch of the spoken commands; choose from any English voice installed on your device.
-- **Scenes & modes:** Predefined multi‑step scenes like *Movie Night*, *Work Mode*, *Party Mode*, *Relax Mode* and *Vacation Mode*.
-Each scene chains several actions in a single spoken command, such as dimming the lights, changing colors, adjusting the thermostat and starting a playlist.
+- **Scenes & modes:** Multi‑action routines like *Movie Night*, *Work Mode*, *Party Mode*, *Relax Mode* and *Vacation Mode* chain several commands (dim lights, play music, set thermostat) into a single press.
-- **Shopping & lists:** Quickly add items (e.g. milk or eggs) to your shopping list, hear what’s on the list, or clear it entirely.
+- **Shopping & lists:** Add items like milk or eggs to your shopping list, ask what’s currently on the list, or clear the list entirely.
-- **Calendar & reminders:** Add a calendar event for a specific date and time, set personal reminders (e.g. call Mom, drink water regularly) or ask what’s on your schedule today.
+- **Calendar & reminders:** Create calendar events for specific dates and times, set reminders (e.g. call Mom at 8 PM, drink water regularly) or find out what’s on your schedule.
-- **Productivity:** Start a Pomodoro‑style focus timer, schedule a short break, play a study playlist or cancel all timers and reminders.
+- **Productivity:** Kick off Pomodoro‑style focus and break timers, play your study playlist or cancel all running timers and reminders.
+- **Travel & navigation:** Ask for directions home or to work, locate the nearest gas station, check traffic to the airport, or find restaurants near you.
+- **Cooking & recipes:** Preheat the oven, set a pizza timer, convert measurements, look up recipes (like pancakes) or start the coffee maker with one tap.
+- **Health & fitness:** Start a workout or guided meditation, play your workout playlist, check your step count or set hourly hydration reminders.
+- **Education & learning:** Request definitions, translations and spellings, or get quick explanations of scientific concepts like photosynthesis or quantum mechanics.
+- **Routines:** Single‑tap routines like *Good Morning*, *Good Night*, *Leaving Home* and *Arriving Home* speak a series of commands (lights, thermostat, music) with brief pauses so your assistant can keep up.

+- **Security & surveillance:** Show live feeds from front‑door or backyard cameras and arm or disarm your smart security system.

-In addition to the features above, the latest version introduces some powerful enhancements:
+In addition to the core categories, the app includes several powerful enhancements:

-- **Assistant & voice options:** Choose which assistant to target (Google, Alexa, Siri, Bixby or a custom hotword) from a dropdown.
-The app automatically strips any existing hotword from commands and prepends your chosen prefix.
-You can also select from any of your device’s installed English voices for the speech synthesis.
+- **Assistant & voice options:** A dedicated card at the top lets you pick which assistant to target—Google, Alexa, Siri, Bixby, Cortana or even a custom hotword.
+Whatever prefix you choose is automatically prepended to every command (and existing prefixes are stripped out).
+You can also select from any English voice installed on your device and fine‑tune the speech rate and pitch.
-- **Routines:** One‑tap routines like *Good Morning*, *Good Night*, *Leaving Home* and *Arriving Home* speak a series of commands (turn on/off lights, adjust thermostat, play media) with short pauses in between so your assistant can execute multiple actions in sequence.
+- **Multi‑assistant routines:** Multi‑step macros (e.g. *Good Morning*, *Good Night*, *Leaving Home*, *Arriving Home*) that speak several commands in sequence, with delays between them.
+Adjust the assistant prefix first and each routine will target your preferred assistant.
-- **Scenes, lists, calendar and productivity tools:** Dedicated sections for moods (Scenes & Modes), shopping list management, calendar events and productivity timers.
-These actions complement the core categories and make the app a full‑fledged control panel for your assistant.
+- **Expanded categories:** Beyond lights and thermostats, you’ll find sections for scenes & modes, shopping & lists, calendar & reminders, productivity, travel & navigation, cooking & recipes, health & fitness, education & learning, media, broadcasts, system controls, security & surveillance and fun easter eggs.
+Each section houses multiple one‑tap commands and sliders.

 Because the app is static and runs entirely in your browser, no data is sent to any server.
 The service worker caches assets for offline use and updates itself when a new version is deployed.